-- Lie on your belly with forehead on the mat and arms glued to the sides.
+- Lie on your belly with your forehead on the mat and arms glued to the sides.

 Reps: 5 to 8

-Tips & Modifications: The abdominals should always be engaged and the back of the neck should stay long, keeping the head in alignment.
+Tips & Modifications: The abdominals should always be engaged, and the back of the neck should stay long, keeping the head in alignment.
 Avoid over-extending the spine if you have spondylolisthesis.
-If you feel this in your lower back, make sure you are lifting the navel and dropping the pubic bone.
+If you feel this in your lower back, lift the navel and drop the pubic bone.

 Benefits: Open Leg Rocker challenges the core and massages the spine.

 - Begin balancing on sit bones with knees into the chest.